Thinking beyond borders

 Prior to traveling to the Netherlands, extended business travelers should consider if they require an entry visa for the Netherlands, how long they are entitled to stay in the Netherlands and if a work permit may be required.

 Citizens from EU/EEA countries and Switzerland (except for Croatia) don’t require an entry visa, work permit or residence permit for the Netherlands.
-Only in case of a stay exceeding three months, they will need to register in the population register.
+Only in case of a stay exceeding four months, they will need to register in the population register.

 Often an entry visa is required as well, and in case of a stay exceeding three months they will also need to obtain a Dutch residence permit.